In my last blog I wrote about the medium of instructional videos in learning. There’s another mode that’s caught my ear recently – podcasts.

 We often naturally gravitate towards those colleagues who have the knowledge, experience and confidence to point us in the right direction.
-And sometimes we can spot natural leaders even before they begin to engage in..
+And sometimes we can spot high potential leaders even before they begin to engage in..

 It’s exciting to watch eLearning evolve over time.
 New tools and trends are blossoming, while others fade into buzzword-infamy.
 But one design principle remains stalwart and necessary.
-It reminds me of my favourite..
+It reminds me of my favourite Wuthering..

 Microlearning is more than just a tool – more than just an initiative.
 Like any useful method it has principles.
 While an organisation may have the need and the ambition to transform their workplace digital learning, the..